goldilock-zone/ShrobObsidian/Logic/Logic Lecture 2- Tautologies and Theories of Inference.md

 3. Factor logics?
 4. The infinite branching tree that we can create in logics
 5. Tautological Implication: Tautology with an implies in it
 6. Tautologically equivalent: I can see equivalences at the heart of mathematics.
-This is similar to equivalence classes in categorical equivalences. [[Daily Scribbles 29-10-2023#^e347f7]]
+This is similar to equivalence classes in categorical equivalences. [[2 Daily Scribbles 29-10-2023#^e347f7]]
 7.

 #### Sentential Theory of Inference